csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-2/iteration-02-review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
  * Feel free to refer/link to process artifact(s).

+* Scheduling
+  * We struggled with keeping up with the deadlines we set.
+They were realistic in terms of setting them based on difficulty, but people became busy with midterms and assignments and it delayed the back-end portion, which needed to be done before the front-end people could work.
+Although we did get everything done in time it put more pressure on people who had to wait for other people to finish.

+* Trello board
+  * We had set up a trello board to keep track of how far people had gotten on their tasks.
+One reason why this did not turn out well was because we did not use the trello board that much.
+We had a google doc that had the tasks that needed to be done and allowed people to checkmark what they had done, which caused the trello board to become neglected.
+We also didn’t always check what we had done.
+We used discord as well to say when we finished a task, which left it a bit more disorganized in terms of seeing what had to be done.

 #### Q3.
 Planned changes